Pegin65/ProjectMoon/README.md

 # Project-Moon
-A simple tools of webhook, python to exe.
+A simple tools of webhook, python.
 My insta : 667_lucass.
 My Youtube Channel is : TuFlyMecc